As part of their 2026 range, Airfix will be releasing a new tool McDonnell Douglas Phantom FG.1 model kit in 1/48 scale.

 Please Note: This post contains an Amazon affiliate link.
 When you purchase through links on our site, we may earn an affiliate commission.

-A 1946 Aeronca Champ has been spotted for sale.
+A 2012 Renegade Falcon has been spotted for sale.
 The listing states (in part):

 Please Note: This is an archived post.
 The information presented here may not be current and the associated listing may no longer be active.

-The aircraft is located in Alva, Oklahoma and is currently available for US US $43,000, although offers are also being accepted.
-Click here to check out the eBay listing, which includes a number of additional photos.
+The aircraft is located in Bloomington, Indiana and offers are currently being accepted.
+Click here to check out the eBay listing, which includes additional photos.

 Please Note: This post contains an eBay affiliate link.
 When you purchase through links on our site, we may earn an affiliate commission.